dilope97/Portfolio/README.md

 In the same project I also programmed the A* algorithm used for the soldiers that the players would control.
 I had to do this with no prior knowledge of the algorithm since I didn't have any prior subject about the matter.
 This came with many challenges as there were barriers that could open and close (DOORS!
 O NO!).
 This meant that while any entity was moving they might need to recompute their path if a door had closed.
 This was solved by making the doors close slowly and compute the paths and flowfields in a separate thread while the game was running.
 Within a couple of frames the computation was done but this way we wouldn't have any surprise framerate drops in less powerful PCs.

+You can chechk the code in the Grid.cpp and Grid.h in this Github repository.
+I also added Door.cpp and Door.h to it where I updated the grid when closing and opening doors using multithreading

 # Project: Avani